karavanlarp/karavanlarp.github.io/eng/world/theuma.md

 Just like wulvers and moroia, the lagars of the Empire are obligated to register themselves and live with limitations.

+**The Old Blood**

+The Old Blood are a subrace of alenti.
+Historically all alenti were like them, but now they have become the exception.
+They can be distinguished from regular alenti by their often colorful scales.
+Their eyes can also resemble the eyes of lizards.
+Old Blood recover from injuries faster than regular alenti, but are susceptible to the cold.
+They are also different in behavior from other alenti, they are often socially awkward.

+**Leshy** _(non-playable race)_

+Leshy are forest creatures found in the Free Lands.
+They are created similarly to serviles, their bodies made by alenti but the souls summoned.
+Where these souls come from, is not exactly known.
+Leshy understand alenti languages and can communicate.
+Leshy are usually the size of a child, made of a plant material and prefer to do what they want rather than take orders from anyone.
+However, mages can receive great help from them and possess a special bond with leshy of their creation.

 **Other creatures** _(non-playable race)_

 Especially in the Free Lands there are beings, who are different from regular animals, plants or aforementioned beings.
 Either they have been affected by a passing elemental storm or a surprising shrine to a god, they are different.
 Some of them are capable of speaking in tongues, but not always such that can be easily understood.
 It can also happen that an animal stumbles upon a small deposit of apeiron, which can also change them.